Kaolack: History

-Another, Maka Kahone, was inhabited by Muslims and administered by clerics.
-Otherwise, the population of the town practiced traditional religion and court ceremonies centered on the river bank, Kouyong Island, and various monumental baobab trees.
+One legend holds that it was founded by Sega and Massar, two brothers of Fulani origin from Macina in today's Mali.
+Sega’s son, Alioune Mboutou Sow, later served as the Chef de Canton of Kaolack.
+The Mboutou family house still stands in the middle of the town centre.
+Mboutou Sow's daughter Ramatoulaye (Rahmat'oullah) was given in marriage to the son of Amadou Bamba, hence the saying Kaolack worrou Mboutou (Kaolack, Mboutou's fiefdom).
+An alternative telling is that Kaolack was founded by a princess of Baol who took shelter there under the protection of the Maad Saloum Mbegan Ndour, whom she later married, and founded the traditional cult of the West African Nile monitor, known as mbossé in Wolof, the totem of the city.
+Mboutou Sow arrived later, and became chief through his erudition.

 French interests in the Saloum River increased in the early 19th century as legitimate articles of trade were sought to replace trade in slaves.
-By mid-century, peanut production had been introduced to the kingdom of Saloum and, with the permission of its king, a fortified factory was established by the French on the riverfront at Kaolack.

-Kaolack was more favorably placed for shipping than Kahone.
-The French laid out a first grid of lots in 1860, in what would become the city center, or "Escale" neighborhood.
+By mid-century, peanut production had been introduced to the kingdom of Saloum and, with the permission of its king, a fortified factory was established by the French on the riverfront at Kaolack, more favorably placed for shipping than Kahone.
+They laid out a first grid of lots in 1860, in what would become the city center or "Escale" neighborhood.
 The construction of a rail spur from the port to the Dakar-Niger line in 1911 caused the town to boom as a peanut processing and export center.
 Its population grew rapidly, rising from 5,600 in 1925 to 44,000 in 1934.